dbushell/dbushell-2k20/src/data/blog/2020/2020-09-getting-svelte-js.md

 ## Svelte SSR

 I was tempted to get Svelte SSR working for my entire website.
-It only look a couple of hours to rewrite my React components.
+It only took a couple of hours to rewrite my React components.
 Initial tests show  a **10% faster build**.
 Granted, both React and Svelte take under one second to build around 300 pages.

 If Svelte proves to be as maintainable as React I might just drop the latter.
 Of course, it's rather impractical and silly to maintain both React and Svelte components.
 Despite my love for JSX I have to admit that Svelte components may have the edge in readability.